 Anonymous

-The contractual terms is violative of fundamental right to employment as guaranteed by the constitution and hence the term itself is void.
-Secondly, the employees were kept n dark when such an illegal agreement was signed between the employer and contractor.
-As per law, the concurrence of the employee is required for any act which may concern the person.
+The contractual terms are violative of the fundamental right to employment as guaranteed by the constitution, and hence the term itself is void.
+Secondly, the employees were kept in the dark when such an illegal agreement was signed between the employer and contractor.
+As per the law, the concurrence of the employee is required for any act that may concern the person.
 In this case, this is also violated.
-The employee is not a commodity that he can be bartered or thrown around the way the employer or contractor desires.
-In sch a case, when the contractor sues the employer, the management can get the employees to implead themselves and get this term in the contract thrown out of the window, since they were not party to it.
+The employee is not a commodity that can be bartered or thrown around the way the employer or contractor desires.
+In such a case, when the contractor sues the employer, the management can get the employees to implead themselves and get this term in the contract thrown out of the window since they were not a party to it.

 Thanks to Madhu Sir and Anonymous,